 Interesting fact: Before Heneral Luna, Rocha also starred in another memorable period film “Ganito Kami Noon… Paano Kayo Ngayon?
 (1976) starring the young Christopher De Leon.
 Rocha played the role of Padre Gil Corcuera.

 Related Article: 7 Un-Heroic Deeds Of Emilio Aguinaldo

-21. It’s second time that John Arcilla appears in a historical movie that has Antonio Luna as character.
+21. It’s the second time that John Arcilla appears in a historical movie that has Antonio Luna as a character

 Arguably the most gripping and unforgettable scene in the whole movie, the part when the lifeless bodies of Roman and Luna were dragged by the Kawit soldiers pays tribute to Juan Luna’s famous painting.

 As explained in an official study guide by Alvin Campomanes: